DhiWise/XataVersionManager/README.md

 **PORT** - Port to run your frontend on \
 **REACT_APP_GOOGLE_CLIENT_ID** - (Optional) Your Google Client ID

+## Xata DB Schema

+- To test this, you must create a DB schema as below:
+  1. Create a workspace named "Versions"
+  2. Create a Xatabase (database) named as "live"
+  3. Into the main branch, create 2 tables. one as "react" and another as "flutter"
+  4. Both tables will have following schema:
+     - id
+     - generator_name [string]
+     - version [string]

 ## Version of Technologies